CSS Font Loading API Implementation: Workflow & Configuration

 1. FontFace Object Instantiation & Registration

 Integrate with Font-Display Values Explained to configure fallback timing windows before API intervention triggers.
-This prevents browser-native FOIT from overriding your custom logic.
+This prevents browser-native FOIT from overriding your custom logic — if a declarative @font-face for the same family sets font-display: block, the browser may hide text on its own timeline before your promise resolves, so keep the declarative rule on swap and let the API drive the precise swap moment.

 - Diagnostic step: Log